Melburnians are renowned sports lovers.

 Melbourne Park is made up of Rod Laver Arena and Margaret Court Arena (tennis), Melbourne Arena (basketball and netball), and AAMI Park — home to the city’s rugby and soccer events.
 The precinct comes to life in January as the venue for the Australian Open tennis tournament, but there’s generally something happening throughout the year.
 You’ll be amazed to find these world-class sporting facilities right on the city’s doorstep.
 Welcome to Melbourne!

 Melbourne certainly has a need for speed.
 The Australian Formula 1 Grand Prix is held in the city each year on the Albert Park street circuit, and you don’t have to be a rev head to appreciate the thrill of burning rubber at Calder Park Raceway (although it helps).
 The city’s renowned motor racing park includes a drag racing strip, numerous road circuits, a 4WD track and the infamous high-speed Thunderdome speedway.
 You know you want to…

-5. National Sports Museum
+5. Australian Sports Museum

 Additional images: Bigstock

 Julietta Henderson is a Melbourne-based travel and feature writer.
 Originally planning to visit London for six months, she ended up staying for ten years and now divides her time between her home in Australia and several months of the year in the UK, Italy and France.
 Julietta has travelled extensively through Europe, North America, Indonesia, New Zealand, Australia and Russia, and believes the keys to a great travel experience are an open heart, an open mind and an open-ended ticket.